duality-labs/duality/x/incentives/README GAUGES.md

 ### Incentives management

-All the incentives that are going to be provided are locked into `IncentivePool` until released to the appropriate recipients after a specific period of time.
+All the incentives that are going to be provided are staked into `IncentivePool` until released to the appropriate recipients after a specific period of time.